Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 # **GAME RULE**

 **Welcome to the Two-Wheeled Self-Balancing Car Obstacle Course Race!**

 In this thrilling competition, two two-wheeled self-balancing cars face a daunting challenge.
-They must work together, carrying a fragile wooden board across a treacherous 5-meter-long and 2-meter-wide track.
+They must work together, carrying a foam board(the cap of your balanced car container) across a treacherous 5-meter-long and 2-meter-wide track.
 The path ahead is scattered with various obstacles, and while one car is equipped with an ultrasonic sensor to guide the way, the other is blind to the dangers lurking ahead.
 Through Bluetooth communication, they will share their vision and navigate the course, balancing speed and precision in a race for glory.
 Will they emerge victorious, or will the obstacles claim their journey?

 ## **1. Track and Starting Point**